 At idle, the local station equipment (see Table 3) will be in an idle condition (no loop closure), and with no ground applied to the ring lead.
 When the ground start mode is in idle, there is no tip ground from the unit, so the station equipment off-hook cannot be detected.
-To initiate a call, the station equipment must apply a ground potential to
+To initiate a call, the station equipment must apply a ground potential to the ring lead.
+This draws ring lead current and the outgoing B signaling highway will change from the idle condition (1) to a ring ground condition (0).
+The far end response will be the signal to apply tip lead ground.

 With the tip lead at ground, the off-hook can now be detected; the local station equipment can remove the ring ground and there will be normal tip and ring lead current.
-This will cause the unit to change the outgoing A highway to a 1 and change the B highway back to a 1.
+This will cause the unit to change the outgoing A highway to a 1. aThe B highway is always 1.
 This is the normal busy condition of the unit.